rsmith52/Parallax-Engine/README.md

 * More advanced falling physics
 * Intermittent bug that happens on stairs sometimes where on_tile is null
 * Make see through tiles fade in/out rather than abrubtly change
-* Enhance terrain hidding to include stairs, and be smarter about overlapping tiles to look better when transparent ** Should check side stairs too
-** Simply check 1 tile down to look for stair tiles
-** Check for "layer down" tag and completely hide when hiding
-* Double check proper layer ordering for front stairs when on ground vs. object layer 1

 ### AI Code
 * Path Finding will need custom logic, gonna be hard